MaayanLab/clustergrammer/README.md

 ## Clustergrammer Python Module API
 The python module, [clustergrammer.py](clustergrammer), allows users to upload a matrix, normalize or filter data, and make a visualization json for clustergrammer.js - see [example workflow](#example-workflow) and [make_clustergrammer.py](make_clustergrammer.py) for examples.

+The python module works in the following way.
+First, data is loaded into a data state (net.dat), then a clustered visualization json is calculated and saved in the viz state (net.viz).
+The module documentation is shown below:

 ```
+from clustergrammer import Network
 print(net.__doc__)

   Networks have two states: